 Have an active AdSense account: Link this to your YouTube channel – it’s where you’ll get paid.

-Once you’ve checked all these boxes, YouTube will review your channel manually.
+Once you’ve checked all these boxes, you can YouTube monetization apply through your account, and YouTube will review your channel manually.
 This usually takes about a month as they make sure your content follows their rules and works for advertisers.

 How to Increase Your YouTube Watch Hours (Fast)